35 Top Soft Skills Examples to Master in 2026

 In contrast to qualifications, education, and hard skills, soft skills are difficult to evaluate and quantify.
 Looking at someone’s CV alone doesn’t show if they can manage their time well and communicate effectively.

 Interestingly, it seems to be a common problem.
 60% of hiring managers find it challenging to assess candidates’ soft skills.
+In that case, simple resume examples can help present these skills more clearly.

 However, it doesn’t necessarily need to be like this.